 Collecting fingerprints and DNA samples of individuals convicted of crimes.

 Assisting individuals and the general public entering the judicial center.

-High School Diploma or equivalent (G.E.D.), completion of a course of study from an academy approved by the Florida Criminal Justice Standards and Training Commission, and passing grade on the Florida Department of Law Enforcement examination for law enforcement; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+High School Diploma or equivalent (G.E.D.), and one year of experience performing work as a certified law enforcement officer; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 Licensing Requirements (positions in this class typically require):